-A toaster oven uses about 33%-50% as much electricity as an electric oven and the food cooks faster.
-Modern toaster ovens can make so many things more than just quick toast.
+A toaster oven uses about 33%-50% less electricity than an electric oven and the food cooks faster.
+Modern toaster ovens or countertop ovens can make so many things more than just quick toast.
 Their only limitation is that they don’t have a large capacity if you have a large family or need to make large meals.

-Make Toast – The Breville Smart Oven can make 6 slices at once.
+Make Toast – The Breville Smart Oven can fti 6 slices of bread at once.

-Making Pizza – Small ovens get so much hotter in less time while using less power.
+Making Pizza – Small ovens get so much hotter in less time so they have improved energy efficiency.
 It makes a crispy crust for pizza, but you might have to cook more than one if you are cooking for a lot of people

 Baking Antying – Not all toaster ovens are created equal.
 The best toaster ovens on the market have the capability to do everything a traditional oven does and more.
-The Breveille is just like a conventional oven that uses less energy.
-I can use it to bake anything from chicken to a batch of cookies and much faster than in my regular oven.
+The Breveille is just like a conventional oven, but with less energy consumption.
+I can use it to bake anything from chicken to a batch of cookies and much faster than in my standard oven.
 I love that it is more energy efficient than full-size ovens and doesn’t heat up my whole kitchen.

 Hybrid Toaster/Microwave Ovens

 Breville makes a hybrid that can be both a microwave and an oven.
-It’s called the Combi-wave because it has different heating elements for different functions.
+It’s called the Combi-wave because it has a different heating element for each function.
 It can cook like a convection oven, an air fryer or a microwave.
 If you can only fit one countertop appliance and you really need a toaster and a mircrowave this appliance is awesome.

-I recommended this to a friend that I helped to remodel her kitchen (add link) and she says it does a great job.
-Rarely turns on her oven.
+I recommended this to a friend that I helped to remodel her kitchen (add link) and she says it does a great job and she rarely turns on her oven.

 It comes with a removable glass tray and a metal baking “crisper”.
 You can use metal pans when you use the air fryer and convection oven functions.
 I don’t love the round baking crisper, but you can use your own pan as long as you get one that fits.

-It is not as good of a microwave as the Breville microwave or as good of an oven as the Breville toaster oven, but if space is your issue it’s a great solution.
+It is not as good a microwave as the Breville microwave or as good of an oven as the Breville toaster oven, but if space is your issue it’s a great solution.
 Be aware before you purchase it that you do have to have a ventilated area around it, just like with a toaster oven.
-It is not meant to be used inside of a closed cabinet.
+Due to safety concerns, it is not meant to be used inside of a closed cabinet.

 In the long run, if I had to choose ONE there is no contest.
 I would choose the toaster oven.
-It takes up less space and can do so much more.
-It’s the one appliance that at the end of the day I couldn’t do without.
+This little oven takes up less space and can do so much more.
+It’s the one appliance that at the end of the day, I couldn’t do without.